sanaai-health/sana-ai-legal/privacy-policy.md

 ## Your Rights

 Depending on your location, you may have certain rights regarding your data.
-Since we don't store personal health data on our servers, most data protection requests can be fulfilled by simply uninstalling the app or submitting a deletion request.
+Since we don't store personal health data on our servers, most data protection requests can be fulfilled by simply uninstalling the app or submitting an account deletion request.

 ## Consent